spuzi/machine_learning_training/developing_llm_applications_with_langchain/Chains_and_Agents/Custom Tools for Agents.md

 Understanding this required format will help us to understand how to create our own tools.

-Let's say we want to create a function to generate a financial report for a company:
+**Let's say we want to create a function to generate a financial report for a company**

 ```python
 def financial_report(